takumi-sase/takumi-sase.github.io/teach.md

 </dl>

 ### Discrete Mathematics
-*Discrete Maths* is a part of mathematics devoted to the study of mathematical structures of discrete objects, which I handled in the course **Mathematics for Computing I**, in KICT, IIUM (Sem 1 & 2 2020/2021, Sem 1 & 2 2021/2022).
+*Discrete Maths* is a part of mathematics devoted to the study of mathematical structures of discrete objects, which I handled in the course **Mathematics for Computing I** in KICT, IIUM (Sem 1 & 2 2020/2021, Sem 1 & 2 2021/2022).
 [Ref 1, 2](#references)

 | Data dimension | Discrete structures | |
 | --- | --- | --- |